 Miguel Piedrafita

-Currently working at Worldcoin and building hundreds of little projects .
+Currently working at world and building hundreds of little projects .

 About me